sepen/crux-on-devices/odroid-ux4/README.md

 2791309312 bytes (2,8 GB, 2,6 GiB) copied, 744,577 s, 3,7 MB/s
 ```

+Prepare everything to boot the image in the device
-Attach the eMMC to the device.
+* Attach the eMMC to the device.
-Switch the boot mode to eMMC.
+* Switch the boot mode to eMMC.
+* Connect network cable to login via ssh (user/pass: root/odroid)
-Connect an HDMI monitor and a keyboard to login via tty.
+* (optional) Connect an HDMI monitor and a keyboard to login via tty.
-Connect network cable if you want to login via ssh (user/pass: root/odroid)

-Login to odroid shell where we will prepare the SD card for CRUX-ARM.
+Connect via SSH to the device and get a shell.

 Prepare partitions on the SD card
 ```